• Skip to main content

 XML Serialization With IXMLSerializable:

 If you are writing a class that will need majorly for XML serialization, you can also follow another simple procedure than described above.
 Simply, just implement the IXMLSerializable interface.
-Then you will need to implement three methods which will be as like following code example:
+Then you will need to implement three methods, which will be as the following code example:

 public System.Xml.Schema.XmlSchema GetSchema()